-Any student who does not want a repeated course to replace a previously recorded failing grade should notify the registrar so that the replacement does not take place.
-This request may be made at any time after the second enrollment, provided the student is enrolled in the College.
+Any student who does not want a repeated course to replace a previously recorded failing grade should notify the Office of the Registrar so that the replacement does not take place.
+This request may be made at any time after the latest enrollment, but before the latest grade is recorded.
+Note: Any failing grade(s) already replaced cannot be reversed.